-The threshold for drought conditions is defined to be the 30th percentile of the observed precipitation distribution for the last half of the 20th century, based on a fit of the observed values at each point to a gamma distribution.
-For standardized normally distributed data, the 30th percentile coincides approximately with 0.5 standard deviations below average.
-This threshold is not necessarily the relevant measure of drought for all locations, and as mentioned earlier, consideration of only precipitation ignores other variables relevant to drought such as temperature.
-This example merely illustrates how changing risk of some predetermined quantitative threshold could be assessed with the data available.
-By construction, the risk of "drought" over the last half of the 20th century is 30%.
+quantitative threshold could be assessed with the data available.
+By construction, the risk of "drought" over the last half of the twentieth century is 30%.
 The quantitative value of how much precipitation is associated with the 30th percentile will vary spatially.
-In the example shown in Fig. 11, the threshold for drought risk during El Niño conditions in the 20th century, just those eleven observations associated with El Niño conditions are used to fit a gamma distribution.
-The resulting cumulative distribution function (CDF) permits estimation of the probability of the pre-defined threshold.
-In the example (Fig. 11), risk of falling below the drought risk of about 20% compared to the 20th century climatological risk.
-Maps of these probabilities during El Niño conditions for DJF and JJA in the 20th century reiterate the known teleconnection regions (Figs. 12a and 13a).
-Masked out regions (Figs. 12a, 13a, and left-hand panels in Figs. 12b-e and 13b-e) indicate climatologically dry areas according to the mean precipitation of the 20th century as described in Section 2.
+In the example shown in Fig. 11, using the data from a single grid point, the threshold for drought is approximately 75 mm of rainfall for the season.
+To produce probabilistic maps of drought risk during El Niño conditions in the twentieth century, just those 11 observations associated with El Niño conditions are used to fit a gamma distribution.
+The resulting cumulative distribution function (CDF) permits estimation of the probability of the predefined threshold.
+In the example (Fig. 11), risk of falling below the drought threshold (75 mm) increases to about 50% during El Niño conditions, or an increase in drought risk of about 20% compared to the twentiethcentury climatological risk.
+Maps of these probabilities during El Niño conditions for DJF and JJA in the twentieth century reiterate the known teleconnection regions (Figs. 12a and 13a; compare with Fig. 1).
+Masked out regions (Figs. 12a, 13a, and left-hand panels in Figs. 12b-e and 13b-e) indicate climatologically dry areas according to the mean precipitation of the twentieth century as described in section 2.

-The risk of drought during El Niño conditions near the end of the 21st century is obtained by layering the climate information of variability and change (Figs. 12b and 13b).
-The change in mean precipitation is determined from the climate change models by differencing the (1971-2000) and (2071-2100) multi-model mean.
-The precipitation change is then added to the observed time series, the parameters of the gamma distributions are recalculated, and the probabilities for the pre-defined threshold are re-evaluated.
+The risk of drought during El Niño conditions near the end of the twenty-first century (Figs. 12b and 13b) is obtained by layering the climate information of variability (Fig. 1) and change (Fig. 10).
+The change in mean precipitation is determined from the climate change models by differencing the (1971-2000) and (2071-2100) multimodel mean.
+The precipitation change is then added to the observed time series, the parameters of the gamma distributions are recalculated, and the probabilities for the predefined threshold are reevaluated.
 Addition of the projected change effectively shifts the CDF based on the sign of the change.
-In the example (Fig. 11), the precipitation change is negative, and the probability for receiving less than 75 mm for the season increases climatologically to about 60% and to about 80% during El Niño conditions at the end of the 21st century, which translates into a

-30% increase in drought risk.
+In the example (Fig. 11), the precipitation change is negative, and the probability for receiving less than 75 mm for the season increases climatologically to about 60% and to about 80% during El Niño conditions at the end of the twenty-first century, which translates into a 30% increase in drought risk.